Naitzirch/ChromeExt/README.md

 ## Implementation:
 Currently it just changes the background of the body of the website.
 Therefore, it might not work on all websites, namely where the body isn't visible.

+# How to install
+1. Download the repo.
+2. Go to chrome://extensions and select "Developer mode" in the top right.
+3. Click on "Load unpacked" (top right) and select the folder that contains the repo as root directory.
+4. Done.